Its compact size and abundant wildlife makes Central America the perfect place to watch birds in pristine, natural surroundings.

 Where to see birds in Costa Rica

-Costa Rica always features highly on the lists of top birdwatching destinations, and rightly so, with over 850 species of birds recorded in a country that is only about twice the size of Wales.
-The compact size of Costa Rica is one of its real advantages – in a relatively short time you can travel from the dense tropical forests of the Corcovado National Park, spotting chestnut-mandibled toucans and scarlet macaws, to the highland cloudforests to see trogons and hummingbirds.
+Costa Rica always features highly on the lists of top birdwatching destinations, and rightly so, with over 850 species of birds recorded in a country that is only about twice the size of Massachusetts.
+The compact size of Costa Rica is one of its real advantages — in a relatively short time you can travel from the dense tropical forests of the Corcovado National Park, spotting chestnut-mandibled toucans and scarlet macaws, to the highland cloudforests to see trogons and hummingbirds.

-For the avid birdwatcher, San Gerardo de Dota, a small hamlet nestled to the south east of San Jose, comes highly recommended by our Central America specialists.
+For the avid birdwatcher, San Gerardo de Dota, a small hamlet nestled to the southeast of San José, comes highly recommended by our Central America specialists.
 Visitors wandering the trails of Los Quetzales National Park, a newly-created national park which covers 5,000 hectares of rainforest and precious ecosystems, will be rewarded with sightings of colorful woodpeckers, flycatchers and the beautiful resplendent quetzal.

 Read more about visiting Costa Rica or select an itinerary below to find out more about booking a tailor-made vacation with Audley.